 - 1. Open to 4-H members enrolled in Goat Project. - 2.
 IT IS NOT NECESSARY TO MAKE A SHOW ENTRY IN THE SHOWMANSHIP CLASS TO PARTICIPATE. - 3.
 Exhibitors in showmanship will need to navigate goat in the show ring, as instructed by the judge.
-Members may also be asked to do any one of the following: switch goats with other exhibitors, change places in the ring with other exhibitors, etc. Members may also be asked some of the following: name parts of the goat, how they cared for/got their goat ready, age of goat, etc. - 4.
-Previous winner of Jr. Division moves up to Sr. Division.
-All previous winners of Sr. Division will compete in the Advanced Division.
+Members may also be asked to do any one of the following: switch goats with other exhibitors, change places in the ring with other exhibitors, etc. Members may also be asked some of the following: name parts of the goat, how they cared for/got their goat ready, age of goat, etc.

-Dairy Showmanship:
+CLASS: Dairy Showmanship:

-GO 170-Jr. Division (8-12)

-GO 171-Sr. Division (13-18)
+GO 170-Jr. Division (8-12) GO 171-Sr. Division (13-18)